jonathanlukas/camunda-7-training-embedded/instructions/exercise9.md

 ### Process Modeling
 1. Open your payment process in the modeler.
 Attach a boundary event to the Charge credit card task.
 Change the event to an Error Boundary Event.
 Add a label to the error event like **Charging failed**.
 2. Open the property panel for the error boundary event and the open the Error section.
 Create a Global error reference and fill a name like Charging failed, as code the value **chargingError**, as Code variable **errorCode** and as Message variable **errorMessage**.
 3. For simplicity, add a Message End Event to the error event.
 Name the message end event Payment failed.
-For the implementation, select delegate expression and use the same delegate as in the other message end event: **paymentCompletion**.
+For the implementation, select delegate expression and use the same delegate as in the other message end event: **${paymentCompletion}**.

 ### Updating the Charge Credit Card Delegate
 1. Open the **ChargeCreditCardDelegate**.